Arnan-Dee/Noti-Notjai/README.md

 ![](./pictures/lambda-function-page.png)
 Click on create function.
 Click on Author from scratch if not selected.
 Enter a name.
 Note that this function meant to produce a message at every interval set by you.
 So the name could be MessagePublisher but you can name it differently.
 Select runtime as Python.
 Select permission as in Step 3(use exiting role).
 Click create function.
 Paste code in [trigger_lambda_function.py](./trigger_lambda_function.py) to lambda code.
 Add topic arn to this envirionment so click Add environment variable.
 The key is "topic_arn", the value is your SNS topic arn.
 Click Deploy.
 In Function overview tab, click Add trigger.
 Select source as EventBridge.
 You can create a rule to publish message at different interval.
-In this case we create a rule name "PushEvery14O" to push every day at 14.00 pm.
+In this case we create a rule name "PushEvery14O" to push every day at 14.00 pmin UTC(if you want to use Thai timezone minus hour digit by 7).
 So we click Create rule, provide our role name, in Rule type select Schedule expression key in cron(0 14 ? \* \* \*).

 ### Step 7 - Test the System